This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The resulting symptoms of a brachial plexus injury include loss of sensation, lack of movement or paralysis, and pain or weakness.
 Where the symptoms occur depends on which of the five brachial plexus nerves were damaged.

-Treatments are available for brachial plexus injuries, but treatment does not always reverse all damage.
+- Treatments for brachial plexus injuries are available, but treatment does not always reverse all damage.
 For mild injuries, natural healing and sometimes some physical therapy are enough to correct the damage.

-How Medical Malpractice Can Cause Brachial Plexus Injuries
+Does Medical Malpractice Cause Brachial Plexus Birth Injuries?

 Babies born in the breech position, during a long and difficult labor, or with an unusually high birth weight are at a greater risk of suffering a brachial plexus injury.

-It is the responsibility of the medical team to recognize potential complications that could cause brachial plexus injuries.
+The medical team is responsible for recognizing potential complications that could cause brachial plexus injuries.
 In turn, they should take the necessary steps to avoid it.

-If a doctor pulls too hard on the baby’s arm, for instance, while the baby’s head is still in the pelvis, this can cause stretching in the neck that damages the nerves.
+If a doctor pulls too hard on the baby’s arm, for instance, while the baby’s head is still in the pelvis, this can cause stretching in the neck, which damages the nerves.

-If the doctor uses a tool such as a vacuum extractor and uses too much pulling force, it could result in damaged brachial plexus nerves.
+If the doctor uses a tool such as a vacuum extractor and uses too much pulling force, it could damage the brachial plexus nerves.

 The Costs Associated with Brachial Plexus Injuries

-A brachial plexus injury often results in high costs to the parents and even to the child later in life.[2]
-A severe injury could require multiple, expensive surgeries.
-A child may also need physical therapy for an extended period of time.
+A brachial plexus injury often results in high costs to the parents and the child later in life.[2]
+A severe brachial plexus injury could require multiple expensive surgeries.
+A child may also need physical therapy for an extended period.

 As a parent, you may be forced to stop working to care for your disabled child, which means lost earnings for the family.
 You may also be facing the costs of adaptive devices and medications.